Ransomware Hot Line: 800-462-8800

-24x7 Online Help from a Senior Ransomware Consultant
+24x7 Remote Access to a Senior Ransomware Consultant

 Ransomware requires time to work its way across a target network.
-Because of this, ransomware attacks are typically launched on weekends and at night, when support staff may take longer to become aware of a breach and are less able to mount a quick and forceful response.
-The more lateral movement ransomware is able to make within a target's network, the more time it will require to restore core operations and scrambled files and the more data can be exfiltrated to the dark web.
+Because of this, ransomware attacks are commonly launched on weekends and late at night, when support personnel are likely to take longer to recognize a breach and are least able to organize a rapid and coordinated response.
+The more lateral movement ransomware can achieve within a target's network, the more time it will require to recover core operations and damaged files and the more information can be exfiltrated to the dark web.

-Progent's Ransomware Hot Line is intended to help organizations to complete the urgent first step in responding to a ransomware attack by stopping the bleeding.
-Progent's online ransomware expert can help businesses in the Anchorage metro area to locate and isolate infected devices and guard clean resources from being compromised.
+Progent's Ransomware Hot Line is designed to assist you to complete the urgent first step in responding to a ransomware attack by stopping the bleeding.
+Progent's online ransomware expert can help organizations in the Anchorage area to identify and quarantine infected devices and guard clean assets from being compromised.

-If your system has been breached by any strain of ransomware, don't panic.
-Get help quickly by calling Progent's Ransomware Hot Line at 800-993-9400.
+If your network has been breached by any strain of ransomware, don't panic.
+Get help quickly by calling Progent's Ransomware Hot Line at 800-462-8800.

-Modern variants of ransomware such as Ryuk, Maze, Netwalker, and Nephilim encrypt online data and invade any accessible system restores and backups.
-Data synched to the cloud can also be impacted.
-For a poorly defended network, this can make system restoration almost impossible and effectively knocks the datacenter back to the beginning.
-So-called Threat Actors, the hackers responsible for ransomware attack, demand a ransom fee for the decryption tools needed to unlock encrypted files.
-Ransomware assaults also attempt to steal (or "exfiltrate") files and hackers demand an additional settlement for not publishing this information on the dark web.
-Even if you can rollback your system to a tolerable point in time, exfiltration can be a big problem according to the nature of the stolen data.
+Modern variants of ransomware like Ryuk, Maze, DopplePaymer, and Nephilim encrypt online files and infiltrate any available system restores.
+Data synched to the cloud can also be corrupted.
+For a poorly defended network, this can make automated recovery nearly impossible and effectively throws the datacenter back to the beginning.
+So-called Threat Actors (TAs), the hackers responsible for ransomware assault, insist on a ransom fee for the decryption tools needed to recover scrambled files.
+Ransomware assaults also try to steal (or "exfiltrate") files and TAs demand an extra payment in exchange for not publishing this information on the dark web.
+Even if you can rollback your system to an acceptable point in time, exfiltration can pose a major problem depending on the nature of the downloaded information.

-The restoration process after a ransomware attack involves several crucial phases, the majority of which can be performed concurrently if the recovery workgroup has a sufficient number of members with the necessary experience.
+The restoration process subsequent to ransomware penetration has several distinct phases, the majority of which can be performed concurrently if the recovery team has enough people with the necessary skill sets.

-- Containment: This time-critical initial step requires arresting the sideways progress of the attack within your IT system.
-The longer a ransomware attack is allowed to run unchecked, the longer and more expensive the restoration process.
-Because of this, Progent keeps a round-the-clock Ransomware Hotline monitored by seasoned ransomware response experts.
-Containment processes include isolating affected endpoints from the rest of network to restrict the spread, documenting the IT system, and protecting entry points.
+- Quarantine: This time-critical initial response requires blocking the sideways spread of the attack within your network.
+The longer a ransomware assault is allowed to go unrestricted, the longer and more expensive the recovery effort.
+Recognizing this, Progent maintains a 24x7 Ransomware Hotline monitored by seasoned ransomware recovery engineers.
+Containment processes include isolating affected endpoint devices from the rest of network to block the spread, documenting the environment, and securing entry points.

-- Operational continuity: This involves restoring the network to a basic useful degree of capability with the shortest possible downtime.
-This process is usually the highest priority for the victims of the ransomware assault, who often see it as a life-or-death issue for their company.
-This project also requires the widest range of technical skills that cover domain controllers, DHCP servers, physical and virtual machines, desktops, laptops and mobile phones, databases, office and line-of-business applications, network topology, and safe remote access.
-Progent's recovery experts use advanced workgroup platforms to coordinate the complex restoration effort.
-Progent understands the importance of working quickly, tirelessly, and in unison with a customer's management and IT staff to prioritize activity and to get vital resources on line again as fast as feasible.
+- System continuity: This covers restoring the network to a basic useful level of capability with the shortest possible downtime.
+This effort is usually the highest priority for the victims of the ransomware assault, who often perceive it to be a life-or-death issue for their business.
+This project also requires the widest range of technical abilities that cover domain controllers, DHCP servers, physical and virtual servers, PCs, notebooks and mobile phones, databases, office and line-of-business apps, network topology, and safe remote access.
+Progent's ransomware recovery experts use advanced workgroup platforms to organize the multi-faceted restoration process.
+Progent understands the urgency of working rapidly, tirelessly, and in concert with a customer's managers and network support group to prioritize tasks and to get essential services back online as quickly as feasible.

-- Data recovery: The work required to recover data damaged by a ransomware attack depends on the state of the systems, how many files are affected, and which restore techniques are needed.
-Ransomware attacks can take down pivotal databases which, if not gracefully shut down, might have to be reconstructed from the beginning.
+- Data restoration: The effort necessary to restore files impacted by a ransomware attack varies according to the state of the systems, the number of files that are affected, and which restore methods are needed.
+Ransomware assaults can take down key databases which, if not carefully closed, might have to be reconstructed from scratch.
 This can include DNS and AD databases.
-Microsoft Exchange and SQL Server rely on Active Directory, and many manufacturing and other business-critical platforms are powered by Microsoft SQL Server.
-Often some detective work could be needed to locate undamaged data.
-For example, undamaged OST files (Outlook Email Offline Folder Files) may have survived on employees' desktop computers and laptops that were not connected at the time of the attack.
+Microsoft Exchange and Microsoft SQL Server rely on Active Directory, and many financial and other business-critical platforms depend on Microsoft SQL Server.
+Often some detective work could be needed to find undamaged data.
+For instance, non-encrypted OST files (Outlook Email Offline Folder Files) may have survived on staff desktop computers and laptops that were not connected during the ransomware attack.

-- Deploying modern AV/ransomware defense: Progent's ProSight ASM gives small and medium-sized companies the advantages of the same AV tools used by some of the world's biggest enterprises such as Walmart, Visa, and NASDAQ.
-By providing real-time malware blocking, identification, mitigation, recovery and forensics in a single integrated platform, ProSight ASM reduces total cost of ownership, simplifies administration, and expedites resumption of operations.
-The next-generation endpoint protection engine incorporated in Progent's Active Security Monitoring was ranked by Gartner Group as the "most visionary Endpoint Protection Platform."
-Learn about Progent's ProSight Active Security Monitoring endpoint protection and ransomware recovery.
+- Setting up advanced antivirus/ransomware defense: Progent's Active Security Monitoring gives small and mid-sized companies the benefits of the same anti-virus technology implemented by many of the world's biggest corporations such as Netflix, Citi, and NASDAQ.
+By providing real-time malware filtering, detection, containment, recovery and forensics in a single integrated platform, Progent's ASM cuts TCO, simplifies administration, and expedites recovery.
+The next-generation endpoint protection (NGEP) incorporated in Progent's ASM was listed by Gartner Group as the industry's "most visionary Endpoint Protection Platform (EPP)."
+Read about Progent's ProSight Active Security Monitoring (ASM) endpoint protection and ransomware defense.

-- Negotiation with the threat actor (TA): Progent is experienced in negotiating settlements with hackers.
-This calls for close co-operation with the ransomware victim and the cyber insurance provider, if any.
-Activities consist of establishing the type of ransomware involved in the attack; identifying and establishing communications the hacker; verifying decryption capabilities; budgeting a settlement with the ransomware victim and the cyber insurance provider; establishing a settlement amount and timeline with the TA; checking adherence to anti-money laundering sanctions; carrying out the crypto-currency disbursement to the TA; receiving, learning, and operating the decryptor utility; troubleshooting decryption problems; building a pristine environment; mapping and reconnecting datastores to reflect exactly their pre-encryption state; and recovering physical and virtual devices and software services.
+- Negotiation with the hacker Progent is experienced in negotiating settlements with hackers.
+This calls for close co-operation with the ransomware victim and the insurance carrier, if any.
+Services include determining the type of ransomware used in the assault; identifying and establishing communications the hacker persona; testing decryption capabilities; deciding on a settlement amount with the ransomware victim and the insurance provider; negotiating a settlement amount and schedule with the TA; confirming adherence to anti-money laundering (AML) regulations; overseeing the crypto-currency payment to the TA; acquiring, reviewing, and using the decryption utility; debugging failed files; creating a clean environment; remapping and connecting datastores to match exactly their pre-attack state; and restoring computers and software services.

-- Forensic analysis: This process involves learning the ransomware attack's progress across the network from beginning to end.
-This history of how a ransomware attack progressed through the network assists you to evaluate the impact and uncovers shortcomings in security policies or work habits that need to be rectified to prevent later break-ins.
-Forensics entails the examination of all logs, registry, GPO, Active Directory (AD), DNS servers, routers, firewalls, schedulers, and basic Windows systems to look for variations.
-Forensic analysis is usually given a top priority by the cyber insurance carrier.
-Because forensics can take time, it is critical that other important activities such as business resumption are performed concurrently.
-Progent maintains a large roster of IT and cybersecurity experts with the skills required to perform activities for containment, business resumption, and data restoration without disrupting forensics.
+- Forensics: This process is aimed at uncovering the ransomware assault's progress throughout the network from beginning to end.
+This history of how a ransomware attack progressed through the network assists your IT staff to evaluate the damage and highlights gaps in security policies or processes that need to be corrected to prevent later break-ins.
+Forensics entails the review of all logs, registry, Group Policy Object, Active Directory (AD), DNS, routers, firewalls, scheduled tasks, and basic Windows systems to look for variations.
+Forensic analysis is typically given a high priority by the cyber insurance provider.
+Since forensics can be time consuming, it is vital that other key recovery processes like operational continuity are pursued in parallel.
+Progent maintains a large team of IT and security experts with the knowledge and experience needed to perform the work of containment, operational continuity, and data restoration without disrupting forensics.

-Progent has provided online and onsite network services across the United States for over two decades and has earned Microsoft's Gold Partner certification in the Datacenter and Cloud Productivity practice areas.
-Progent's roster of SBEs includes consultants who have earned advanced certifications in core technology platforms including Cisco infrastructure, VMware virtualization, and major distributions of Linux.
-Progent's data security consultants have earned prestigious certifications such as CISM, CISSP, and GIAC.
+Progent has provided online and on-premises IT services throughout the United States for more than 20 years and has been awarded Microsoft's Gold Partner designation in the Datacenter and Cloud Productivity practice areas.
+Progent's roster of subject matter experts includes consultants who have earned advanced certifications in core technology platforms such as Cisco networking, VMware, and popular Linux distros.
+Progent's cybersecurity experts have earned prestigious certifications including CISM, CISSP, and CRISC.
 (Refer to Progent's certifications).
-Progent also offers top-tier support in financial management and Enterprise Resource Planning application software.
-This breadth of expertise allows Progent to identify and integrate the undamaged pieces of your network following a ransomware attack and reconstruct them quickly into a functioning network.
-Progent has collaborated with leading insurance carriers like Chubb to assist organizations clean up after ransomware assaults.
+Progent also offers guidance in financial management and Enterprise Resource Planning application software.
+This scope of skills allows Progent to identify and integrate the undamaged parts of your IT environment following a ransomware intrusion and reconstruct them quickly into a functioning system.
+Progent has collaborated with top insurance providers like Chubb to assist businesses recover from ransomware attacks.

-Contact Progent for Ransomware System Recovery Consulting Services in Anchorage
+Contact Progent for Ransomware System Restoration Consulting Services in Anchorage

-For ransomware cleanup consulting in the Anchorage area, phone Progent at 800-993-9400 or visit Contact Progent.
+For ransomware cleanup expertise in the Anchorage metro area, call Progent at 800-462-8800 or see Contact Progent.